michaeldrm/web-scraping-chat/README.md

 - **Conversational Model**: OpenAI GPT-3.5-turbo

 ## Installation
-To set up and use WebQueryBot, follow these steps:
+To set up and use WebscrapingAI, follow these steps:

 1. **Clone the repository** to your local machine: